bakame-php/http-structured-fields/docs/04-containers.md

 > The `parameterByName` proxy the result from `valueByName`.
 > The `parameterByIndex` proxy the result from `valueByIndex`.

-## Building and Updating COntainers
+## Building and Updating Containers

 Every container can be used as a builder to create an HTTP field value.
 Because we are using immutable value objects any change to the value object will return a new instance